ASBJ021/Speed-control-using-BLDC-with-Simulink/README.md

 # Speed-control-using-BLDC-with-Simulink
-This repository showsa aimulnik model of BLDC motor
+This repository shows a simulnik model of BLDC motor